abhiram6121/strapi/task-1/README.md

 * **Dashboard:** Built a visual screen to track CPU, Memory, and live container status.
 * **Alarms:** Set up automatic alerts that trigger if the app crashes or runs out of memory.
 * **Logs:** Centralized all application logs so we can troubleshoot errors easily.

+## 🚀 Task 9: Migrate from Fargate to Fargate Spot
+In this task, we transitioned our workloads to Fargate Spot to significantly reduce infrastructure spending.
+This allows us to run the same containers at a fraction of the cost by utilizing spare AWS capacity.

+* **Cost Savings:** Switched to Spot capacity to reduce compute expenses by up to 70%.
+* **Resiliency:** Configured the app to handle spare capacity interruptions automatically.

 ## 📚 Project Structure